 Stonegate CHC's Food Program addresses food access and food security issues in the Stonegate community.
-The program supports the development, implementation and operation of a local community garden, a Good Food Box program, a Good Food Market, a seasonal Farmers’ Market, and school based Snack Program.
+The program supports the development, implementation and operation of a local community garden, a Good Food Box program, a Good Food Market, and school based Snack Program.
 Capacity building workshops around food issues are also organized throughout the year for community members to attend.

 For more information about the Stonegate CHC Food Access Program, please contact: Julia Graham, Community Food Program Coordinator, at 416.231.7070 ext.
 229 or firstname.lastname@example.org